NLeSC/spot/README.md

 3. run the ***SPOT-server***  with the `spot-server.js` script

-## Zenodo Integration

-- Create a [Zenodo](https://zenodo.org) account.
-The saved entries cannot be removed from Zenodo.
-If you are experimenting, you can use [https://sandbox.zenodo.org/](https://sandbox.zenodo.org/).
-- Create a new application token at [this link](https://zenodo.org/account/settings/applications/tokens/new/)
-    - Select:
-        - deposit:actions
-        - deposit:write
-- Add the generated token to **.env** file
-    - Example: ZENODO_TOKEN=JrpvdciCvlQxl8ByT0DY3HcNrsRMPNTp6ZRuucEusE4bmafP0VuXXhWHi22z

 ## Desktop version

 Desktop version of SPOT is still under development.
 Available downloads can be